 PO12: Life-Long Learning: Recognize the need for and have the preparation and ability to engage in independent and life-long learning the broadest context of technological change.

-PSO2:Knowledge of contemporary issues in the civil engineering industry.
+PSO1:Knowledge of contemporary issues in the civil engineering industry to solve societal issues.

 PSO2:Qualify in competitive examinations for higher education and employment.